Yukthapati/Crowd_management-/README.md

 # Crowd_management-
-Through CCTV surveillance we can monitor the crowd.
+Through CCTV surveillance- we can monitor the crowd.
+THe module we used is OpenCV